kernvalley/events.kernvalley.us/_events/2020-whiskey-flat-days-kickoff-dinner.md

 and more good ol' western fun!

 Our venue, [Ewing's of the Kern](https://www.ewingsonthekern.com/), is newly remodeled with an open floor plan so everyone can enjoy the fun!
-Get yer tickets pard'ner at [www.gotokernville.com](www.gotokernville.com) or at Ewing's on the Kern.
+Get yer tickets pard'ner at ~~[www.gotokernville.com](https://www.gotokernville.com) or~~ at Ewing's on the Kern.
 Dinner will be yer choice of Chicken or Tri Tip.
 Price is $32 dollars which includes tip.

+> **Tickets arew no longer available for purchase online.
+Please check with Ewings for the availability of the remaining tickets.**

 - 5pm: Social
 - 6pm: Dinner
 - 6:30 Program
 - 7:30 Rivertown Hoedown Dance with live music

-<a href="https://squareup.com/store/kernville-chamber-of-commerce-2/item/whiskey-flat-kick-off-dinner" rel="noopener external" role="button" class="btn btn-primary">Purchase Tickets Here</a>

 **The Race is ON!!**